Aggravated Assault

 Aggravated Assault: When Does an Assault Become "Aggravated"?

-A person can be charged with aggravated assault if their actions cause another person to be injured, disfigured, or maimed, or if they place someone's life in danger.
+A person can be charged with aggravated assault if their actions cause another person to be injured, disfigured, maimed, or if they place someone's life in danger.

-- A wound occurs when the skin is broken.
+• A wound occurs when the skin is broken.

-- Maiming refers to injuring someone to such an extent that they become unable or less able to defend themselves.
+• Maiming refers to injuring someone to such an extent that they become unable or less able to defend themselves.

 What Prosecutors Must Demonstrate in an Aggravated Assault Case